Senior Lecturer and Associate Chair of Occupational Therapy

 Group Theory & Practice; Functional Group Model; Occupational Therapy Fieldwork, Mentoring

-My current and ongoing scholarship focus is on development of an instrument to measure outcomes of group leader training related to common leader behaviors.
-I continue to participate in research projects regarding occupational therapy fieldwork and community based program evaluation.
+My scholarship has focussed on development of an instrument to measure outcomes of group leader training related to common leader skills and functions and occupational therapy fieldwork.
+I currently participate in research projects regarding professional development, occupational therapy education, and community based program evaluation.

 Current research interests include the use of tele-health technologies and patient participation in healthcare outcomes.
 Other interests include the use of social media to enhance engagement and communication within the profession as well as with patients.

 Board Certification in Pediatrics (BCP) 2012-2022, American Occupational Therapy Association